 Measuring the outcome of the performance obligations can take time due to the multi-year lifespan of the Company's contracts.
-Assuming the project is forecasted to make a profit, the Company recognises revenue only to the extent of the costs incurred until the project reaches 50% complete on a standard risk project and 95% on a high risk project.
+Where the project is forecasted to make a profit, the Company recognises revenue only to the extent of the costs incurred until the project reaches 50% complete on a standard risk project and 95% on a high risk project.
 Management have reviewed projects across the Arup Group and have used their judgement to establish these percentages.
-Once a non-onerous project reaches 50% / 95% complete, profit is recognised in line with its percentage completion.
+Once a project reaches 50% / 95% complete, so long as it is not categorised as onerous, profit is recognised in line with its percentage completion.